DovahBrownies/git-contributions-populator-node-js/README.md

 **Although there are a few very well written projects that do the same thing, I wanted to make something that was easier to use and, hopefully, I've achieved that with this project.**

-This is you:
+**This is you:**

 ![empty-chart](https://github.com/user-attachments/assets/cece8d5e-3ae9-46ca-9c85-90a3642093c3)

-This is the dev your employer tells you not to worry about:
+**This is the dev your employer tells you not to worry about:**

 ![full-chart](https://github.com/user-attachments/assets/6adcef20-8012-47a5-bec0-c88a548c436a)

 ## Other Inspirations
 Honestly, I pretty much made this because I've noticed that a lot of companies use your contribution chart as a serious metric of how good of a developer you are.

 That really isn't an accurate way of measuring productivity and skills.
-Some of the best developers I know go days without committing anything because they're providing consultation, coordinating teams, assiting other developers, and so on...
+Some of the best developers I know go days without committing anything because they're providing consultation, coordinating teams, assisting other developers, and so on...

 And yet, if you're not pumping a bunch of commits, into GitHub, every day, some uninformed executive is going to think you absoilutely suck at your job.